 Cost: £180 including refreshments, all training materials and certificate of attendance confirming 6 CPD hours

 Next date: 13th December 2019

-Book your place on the Working with Trauma & Complex Cases: A Schema Therapy-Informed Approach to Formulation & Treatment workshop with Dan Roberts.
+Book your place on the Working with Trauma and Complex Cases: A Schema Therapy-Informed Approach to Formulation and Treatment workshop with Dan Roberts.